-Principles of Economics II Micro EXP provides learners with an introduction to fundamental economic concepts and to how these concepts play out in the real world.
-Learners will apply essential models of concepts economics to such interdependence and market equilibrium and think about how these models contribute to optimal resource allocation.
+Principles of Economics II Micro EXP provide learners with an introduction to fundamental economic concepts and to how these concepts play out in the real world.
+Learners will apply essential models of concepts such economics to interdependence and market equilibrium and think about how these models contribute to optimal resource allocation.
 Learners will address classic microeconomic issues such as profit maximization and determining the optimal output.
 Learners will also discover how decisions are made within companies in different market structures and how the industry within which a company operates affects its competitive efficiency.

-SSC 111: Principles of Macroeconomics (3 cr hrs)

-This course introduces learners to fundamental economic concepts and encourages them to consider how those concepts apply to the real world and to their own lives.
-Learners will explore the models of economic economics. how thev portrav interdependence and market equilibrium, and how they contribute to optimal resource allocation.
+SSC 111: Principles of Macroeconomics (3 cr hrs) This course introduces learners to fundamental economic concepts and encourages them to consider how those concepts apply to the real world and to their own lives.
+Learners will explore the models of economics, how thev portray interdependence and market equilibrium, and how they contribute to optimal resource allocation.
 Learners will examine classic macroeconomic issues, such as the effects of government intervention on businesses and individuals.
-They will evaluate macroeconomic conditions, think about how monetary and fiscal policies affect the corporate world and the overall economy, distinguish between short- and longrun macroeconomic forces and learn how monetary systems influence economic variables.
+They will evaluate macroeconomic conditions, think about monetary and fiscal policies affect the corporate world and the overall economy, distinguish between shortand long-run macroeconomic forces and learn how monetary systems influence economic variables.

-SSC 133: Geography
+SSC 133: Geography (3 cr hrs)